 The Company extends credit to customers and is therefore subject to credit risk.
 The Company performs initial and ongoing credit evaluations of its customers' financial condition and does not require collateral.
 An allowance for doubtful accounts is recorded to account for potential bad debts.
 Estimates are used in determining the allowance for doubtful accounts and are based upon an assessment of selected accounts and as a percentage of remaining accounts receivable by aging category.
 In determining these percentages, the Company evaluates historical write-offs, and current trends in customer credit quality, as well as changes in credit policies.
+At September 30, 2018, Synnex Corporation and Ingram Micro, Inc. accounted for 10.3% and 16.6% of the Company's accounts receivable, respectively.
 At September 30, 2017, Synnex Corporation and Arrow ECS, Inc. accounted for 13.6% and 11.5% of the Company's accounts receivable, respectively.
-At September 30, 2016, Westcon Group, Inc. and Ingram Micro, Inc. accounted for 18.0% and 15.5% of the Company's accounts receivable, respectively.
+No other customers accounted for more than 10% of total receivables as of September 30, 2018 and 2017.